 ……. the white roses had turned a beautiful robin egg blue.
 It’s absolutely fascinating to watch, the more food coloring you add the bluer the roses get.
 For an even bigger statement, I should have made some Oreo dipped roses too, but I was running out of time.

 Aren’t they stunning?
 Thank goodness my son was concentrating in science and that the ladies had food coloring they didn’t mind sharing.

 If you want to create something similar don’t forget to share.

 OH and if ever you’re in the Centurion area, you have to pop into River Meadow Manor.
 The staff are so helpful and they went out of their way to make the day extra special.
 It’s was the perfect spot to hold a sweet 16th and the venue is breathtaking.
 Just look at this incredible blue gum tree carving that overlooks the lush gardens.

 It blows my mind, kinda like my daughter does.
 I’m super proud of the gorgeous lady she’s become and cannot even begin to describe how her beautiful soul enriches our lives everyday.
 Happy birthday Talea J, I love you more than words can ever say.

-P.S.
-If you don’t want to go to the trouble of finding some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
+Oh BTW, if you don’t want to go to the trouble of finding some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you 😉